alephdata/followthemoney/docs/fragments.rst

 Database humpty-dumpty
 -----------------------

-When turning this data into FtM, we'd create three entities for each row: a :ref:`schema-Company`, a :ref:`schema-Person` and a :ref:`schema-Directorship` that connects the two.
+When :ref:`turning this data into FtM <mappings>`, we'd create three entities for each row: a :ref:`schema-Company`, a :ref:`schema-Person` and a :ref:`schema-Directorship` that connects the two.

 If we do this row by row, we'd eventually generate three :ref:`schema-Company` entities to represent two actual companies, and three :ref:`schema-Person` entities